Brad Hodge: Australian career

+2007 Cricket World Cup

-On 18 March 2007, in the World Cup, Hodge scored his maiden one-day century against Holland.
+On 18 March 2007, in the 2007 Cricket World Cup, Hodge scored his maiden one-day century against Holland.
 He scored 123 off just 89 balls, including 7 sixes and 8 fours and shared a record 4th-wicket partnership of 204 with Michael Clarke, the highest 4th wicket stand in World Cup history.

-On 24 March 2007, Hodge was dropped from the Australian ODI side starting 11 in the World Cup, after making a century and being named man of the match in the side's last outing against cricketing minnows, the Netherlands.
-Andrew Symonds, after recovering from a shoulder injury, was named as his replacement.
-Hodge later returned to the starting 11 when Shane Watson was injured.
+However, he was dropped for the next match against South Africa on 24 March as allrounder Andrew Symonds recovered from a shoulder injury.
+Hodge returned to the team for the Super 8 match against England in place of the injured Shane Watson but did not bat.
+Hodge scored 152 runs from his two innings in five appearances at the tournament.

 He played for Australia in a Twenty20 against India on 1 February 2008.

 In December 2010, Hodge was named in Australia's initial World Cup side for the following year.
 However, he was not named in the final squad.

 In 2012, reflecting on his lack of opportunities to play for Australia, Hodge said: "Selections have puzzled me for a number of years, and continue to puzzle me...
 I have played the best cricket I can in Test, four-day, one-day, and T20, but for some reason it has not been good enough.
 That's life."